Derived isogenies and isogenies for abelian surfaces: Twisted abelian surface

 \subsection{A lifting lemma}

 In \cite{Bragg19}, Bragg has shown that a twisted K3 surface can be lifted to characteristic $0$.
-Though his method can not be directly applied to twisted abelian surfaces, one can still obtain a lifting result for twisted abelian surfaces via using the Kummer construction.
-The following result will be frequently used in this paper. \begin{lemma} Let $\sX\to X$ be a $\mathbb{G}_m$-gerbe on an abelian surface $X$ over $k=\bar{k}$.
+Though his method cannot be applied directly to twisted abelian surfaces, one can still obtain a lifting result for twisted abelian surfaces via the Kummer construction.
+The following result will be used frequently in this paper. \begin{lemma} Let $\sX_0\to X_0$ be a $\mathbb{G}_m$-gerbe on an abelian surface $X_0$ over $k=\bar{k}$.
 Suppose $\mathrm{char}(k)>2$ and $X$ has finite height.
-Then there exists a lifting $\fX\to \cX$ of $\sX\to X$ over some discrete valuation ring $W'$ whose residue field is $k$ such that the specialization map
+Then there exists a complete discrete valuation ring $V$ whose residue field is $k$ and fraction field is $K$ such that \begin{itemize}[leftmargin=*] \item there is a smooth projective abelian scheme $\sX_V\to X_V$ over $\Spec(V)$ whose special fiber of $\sX_V\to X_V$ is isomorphic to $\sX_0\to X_0$, \item There is a sequence of isomorphisms